mendix/docs/content/en/docs/appstore/general/share-app-store-content.md

 #### 4.2.2 Providing License Details {#license}

 Select the type of **License** you want applied to your app (if applicable).

-The lists and tables below describe the different considerations and requirements for these licenses.
+##### 4.2.2.1 Open-Source Software Licenses

-These are the open-source software licenses and requirements available:
+These are the open-source software license options available and their requirements:

 | | **Notes** | **Commercial use allowed?** | **Component code needs to be in public repo?** | **License text required with copyright info in code and distribution artifact?** | **Can modify?** (Mention modifications to code) | **Can consuming apps use without making their code public?** | **Notice files should be distributed with artifact?** | **Original component source code to be distributed with consuming app?** | **Can sub-license?** |
 | --- | --- | --- | --- | --- | --- | --- |  --- | --- | --- |